-In February 2017, Biogen started a six-center Phase 1 trial in the U.S. aiming to enroll 56 healthy volunteers and people whose mild AD was ascertained by CSF Aβ42, t-tau, and p-tau levels.
+In February 2017, Biogen started a six-center Phase 1 trial in the U.S. aiming to enroll 56 healthy volunteers and people whose mild or probable AD was ascertained by CSF Aβ42, t-tau, and p-tau levels.
 This is an ascending-dose study giving a single intravenous infusion; healthy volunteers will be grouped into five successive dosing cohorts, AD patients into two.
-Primary outcomes include adverse events, clinical labs, vital signs, neurological exam, EKG, and MRI; secondary outcomes include eight pharmacokinetic parameters of exposure and clearance, as well as BIIB076 immunogenicity.
-The trial is set to run until summer 2019.
+Primary outcomes were adverse events, clinical labs, vital signs, neurological exam, EKG, and MRI; secondary outcomes include eight pharmacokinetic parameters of exposure and clearance, as well as BIIB076 immunogenicity, all in blood.
+In June 2019, the company modified the trial protocol, reducing participant number to 48, dropping the more advanced AD cohort, and adopting adverse events as the sole primary outcome.
+The trial is set to run until February, 2020.

 For all trials of BIIB076, see clinicaltrials.gov.